Period of a Pendulum#

 Lets implement a strategy from Numerical Recipies which does the Trapezoid rule with dynamic step sizes

 One reason I want to go through it, is that it introduces some useful computer science – namely using objects.
 Objects are the nouns of programs – just as functions are the verbs.
+There are less sophisticated ways to implement this approach, but I hope to start introducing some machinery that will be useful.

-This approach uses subdivides the integral into \(n=2^m\) trapezoids.
+The trapezoid rule subdivides the integral into \(n=2^m\) trapezoids.
 We are going to sequentially increase \(m\) until we achieve our desired accuracy.
-In order to do this we define an object trap_data
+In order to do this we define an object trap_data which stores information about the integral that you are using, and an interim result.

 """